0x-Apollyon/0x-Apollyon/README.md

 [09/08/2024 ]I am currently a high school student studying in grade 12th, or in my "senior year" as many of you may call it.

-I may also go under multiple other pseudonyms so if you are ever feeling bored you can play a game of "Wheres Apollyon ???"
+I may also go under multiple other pseudonyms so if you are ever feeling bored you can play a game of "Wheres Apollyon ???" <br>

+(Regarding incomplete/empty repos, they are most probably still under dev)

 Moving on,